Categories

 - Judging: At the end of the contest time, contestants should save their work and leave it up on their computer screen.

-- Criteria: Judges will evaluate final screen images on originality, creativity, fulfillment of the problem's requirements, and effective use of the computer.
+- Criteria: Slide presentations will be judged on originality, creativity, readability, communication, and fulfillment of the problem's requirements.

 DESKTOP PUBLISHING